Coop-Wolf/5143-Opsys/Assignments/P01/README.md

 - clear command that clears the screen
 - ip command that displays ip address
 - run command runs an application
+- 'commands' command that prints list of working commands

 ## References: